 Confused about where you can and can't ride, or who you can and can't ride with?
-Here's a summing up of the rules for group rides as explained by British Cycling.
+Here's the latest advice for group and solo riding, as explained by British Cycling

-We know it can be a drag at times, but at WildSide we strongly encourage everyone to follow the guidance - let's pull together now so we can look forward to a return to something resembling normality next season.
+Speaking for ourselves, we would also encourage using common sense if the weather is very cold and the roads possibly icy.
+Many of our friends and customers work for the NHS locally and, trust us, they do not want to be dealing with your "optional" broken hip/wrist/collarbone on top of everything else.
+We know it can be a drag at times, but at WildSide we strongly recommend everyone to follow the guidance - let's pull together now so we can look forward to a return to something resembling normality next season.
 Stay safe everybody!

 Sign up for meet ups, news, offers and interesting things.